 There are a few different basic options for you to choose from when you’re thinking about what kind of coffee shop business you want to open.
 Here are some examples:

-● Offer unique items on your menu.
+• Offer unique items on your menu.

-● Provide an atmosphere that is different than anywhere else around.
+• Provide an atmosphere that is different than anywhere else around.

-● Price your products lower than the competition.
+• Price your products lower than the competition.

-● Consistently exceed the quality of any other competitors in the area.
+• Consistently exceed the quality of any other competitors in the area.

-● Be more active in your community than your competition.
+• Be more active in your community than your competition.

 Are there certain cities that are better than others when it comes to opening a coffee shop business?

-Yes, there definitely are.
+Yes, there are.
 There is an article on smallbiztrends.com that lists the top 50 cities to open a new coffee shop.
 If you look at the top 10, you’ll find that most of them are small cities because there isn’t a market that has been flooded with coffee shops there yet.
 Bigger cities are obvious choices for opening businesses and there are more people in them to open the businesses.

-Smaller cities might seem less appealing to someone who wants to get into the coffee shop industry but they actually offer a lot of opportunity to an aspiring coffee shop owner.
 It’s not that there aren’t potential customers there to buy the coffee that you serve.
 There certainly are.
-You could be the person that comes into the small town or city and gives them an option that they haven’t already had.
+You could be the person who comes into the small town or city and gives them an option that they haven’t already had.

 If it’s an option for you, choose from the list of cities that are on the list we mentioned above.
 A lot of research went into making that list.
-Experts examined how much it will cost you to start the business, what the rent is like in the city, what the locals there spend on their coffee, and other financial factors like labor expenses and supply costs.
+Experts examined how much it will cost you to start the business, what the rent is like in the city, what the locals there spend on their coffee and other financial factors like labor expenses and supply costs.

 Large cities like Seattle, New York, Chicago, Denver, Los Angeles, and countless others might have tons of people who could be your customers, but they also have coffee shops on almost every corner.
 Choose to be different and cater to a customer base that doesn’t already have too many options to choose from.
 You’ll find that your road to success with opening a coffee shop business will be a little bit smoother if you don’t have to vie so much for attention.